cryptape/ckb-auth/docs/monero.md

 Here `message` is a binary file with 32 repeated bytes of `0x42`.
 Change the command to suit your needs.

 ### Signing the message
-We can sign a message by running
+We can sign a message with spend key by running
 ```
 monero-wallet-cli --wallet-file ckb-auth-test-wallet --password pw sign message
 ```
+Signing with view key is also possible by passing `--view` to the sign command.

 Below is a sample output of the above command.